Gold as an investment is critical to Asia and it is continually evolving too…

 Access to gold is reaching an interesting turning point.
 In India, some of the ATM machines are actually offering it, similar to purchasing gold blocks at vending machines in Dubai.

-Acharya emphasizes that dissimilarly to most of the world, jewellery is sold in half a million outlets across India, with most of them being single family-owned shops.
+Acharya emphasises that dissimilarly to most of the world, jewellery is sold in half a million outlets across India, with most of them being single family-owned shops.
 Only about 10% of the outlets are a part of the jewellery chain.

-But, he make clear that what people don't realize is that India doesn't just offer gold jewellery.
+But, he make clear that what people don’t realise is that India doesn’t just offer gold jewellery.
 He says that 30-40% of the demand in India is actually for gold bars and coins, which all of the jewellery outlets sell.
 And further to that, the country also has about 14 gold exchange traded funds running today.
 He says they have been the fastest growing segment of the asset management industry in India, across all asset classes.

 Elsewhere, the WGC has played a key role in in ensuring that many banks sell gold coins over the counter.
 But, curiously, it is the post office that the WGC has truly altered into a robust entity selling gold.
 In India, says Acharya, the post office is very different from those in the Western world.
 “The post office is the largest of the central banks in the country,” he says.
 “Today, there are 1100 post offices that sell gold, so the potential is huge.”

 Acharya says that at launch, in 2011, the banks and post offices sold about 24 tonnes of gold, marking great traction.